openplans/openblock-old/docs/custom.rst

 custom Django app.
 We provide a script that will get you started with a skeleton app you can edit.

+*TODO: haven't tested this in a loong time*

 Setting up the app
 ==================

-Begin by following :doc:`the steps to install the base software <setup>`.
+Begin by :doc:`preparing your system <setup>`.

-Next, make sure your environment is activated and then do the following to create a new openblock project.  **Note**: Your project name should be suitable for use as a python module name; ie no spaces etc.  Here we assume the project name is `myblock`::
+Next, make sure your virtualenv is activated, and then do the following to create a new openblock project.  **Note**: Your project name should be suitable for use as a python module name; ie no spaces etc.  Here we assume the project name is `myblock`::